 A great song for the primary grades which teaches the concepts of addition and gives some examples.
 I like that the song includes the words on the screen so the kids can follow along.
 The songs also includes some important addition vocabulary words for the kids to learn as well.

 The Adding by 3 Song (2:21)

 Learning to add by 3 is fun and memorable with this song!
 The kids will see the addition sentence with dominoes as a visual aid.
 After going through the math facts they turn it around to represent the commutative property (a.k.a turn around facts).

 Interactive notebooks are one of my favorite ways of teaching students math.
 I love that their math notebooks can serve as a reference for them all year long.
 We also use them for reteaching moments.
 When parent teacher conferences come around, their notebooks are a go to resource for me to show the parents their child’s evidence of learning.
 I have the addition notebooks available for both first and second grade.

 Task Cards are a fun activity that you can do with your whole class or as a small group center.
 It will get your students up and moving from desk to desk while they solve math problems.
 You can also hang these around the room and give each student a clip board as they walk around and solve the math facts.
 This activity can be used as a review, practice, or even assessment.
-I have them available with or without QR codes.

 Math Puzzles are a great option for your early finishers, math centers, enrichment opportunities, morning work, or even intervention groups.
 Each puzzle focuses on a math skill.
 There are 10 pieces to each puzzle.
 Each puzzle piece has a math problem for the student to solve.
 Then the student assembles the puzzle by putting their pieces in order from least to greatest.
 These puzzles also come with a student checklist.
 Each puzzle has a title in the upper right hand corner.
 This is an easy way for the student to identify the puzzle on his/her checklist.